mera-company/ofs-service/README.md

 ## Deployment

-You need script are apropriated for your architecture for run ofsservice as service.
+You need script are apropriated for your architecture for run ofs-service as service.
 Example of script for Ubuntu 20.04/18.04:
 ```
 ./install/install_ubuntu2004.sh